On this page...

-- what their film is about and why it is important (200 words maximum)
+- what their film is about and how it links to the 2021 theme of 'big' (200 words maximum)

 Prize specific conditions of entry

-Films must be 90 seconds in duration and no longer.
+Films must be 2-minutes in duration and no longer.

 Films must focus on a scientific concept, discovery, invention or your own scientific hypothesis – anything goes, but keep the science in the story, and keep the science real!